MarcusRoeckrath/fbtr64toolbox/README.md

 has to be entered in exact the same way as they are stored in the port forwarding entry on the fritzbox.

-The script reads default values for all variables from ${HOME}/.fbtr64toolbox.

 The script can use the fritzbox authentification data from ${HOME}/.netrc which has to be readable/writable by owner only (chmod 0600 ${HOME}/.netrc).
 Put into this file a line like: machine <address of fritzbox> login <username> password <password>